firefox-devtools/debugger/README.md

 ### Development Guide

-We strive to make the Debugger as development-friendly as possible.
+We strive to make the debugger as development-friendly as possible.
 If you have a question that's not answered in the guide, ask us in [Slack][slack].
 We also :heart: documentation PRs!

 |                        |                                             |
 | :--------------------: | :-----------------------------------------: |